jennguyen1/nhuyhoa/_source/2016-01-04-Causal-Inference.Rmd

 Essentially we randomize so that the responses we see are independent of the treatment type.

-## Replication
-Replication allows researchers to obtain precise (less variable) estimates of the mean.
-Increasing the number of replicates is one way of reducing the random error.

-There is a difference between technical replicates (subsamples) and biological replicates (experimental units or EU).
-Technical replicates can reduce measurement error by averaging within a single EU.
-Biological replication reduces the standard error of parameter estimates of the biological population.
-Technical replication tells us a lot about a single unit, while biological replication tells us a lot about the population.
-Thus, it is better to increase the number of EUs than the technical replicates.

-## Blocking
-Blocking accounts for nuisance factors that may contribute to the random error.
-By accounting for block variability, we can decrease the unaccounted error variability and make tests more powerful.

 ## Confounding
 If we do not randomize experiments, we may have confounding.
 Confounding occurs when additional (observed or unobserved) factors ($$Z$$) that are associated with both $$X$$ and $$Y$$ and induce misalignment between the observed association and the true causal relationship.